 self.graphWidget.addLegend()

 The legend appears in the top left by default.
-If you would like to move it, you can easily drag and drop the legend elsewhere.
-You can also specify a default offset by passing a 2-tuple to the offset parameter when creating the legend.
+If we would like to move it, we can drag and drop the legend elsewhere.
+We can also specify a default offset by passing a 2-tuple to the offset parameter when creating the legend.

 Background Grid